cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 nil
 ```

 Nothing happens.
 This tells us already that this method is not being used for that as we cannot find any *app-package-looking* string like `OWASP.iGoat-Swift` or `com.apple.mobilesafari` between the hook and the text of the tweet.
-However, remember that we are just probing one method, the app might be using other approach for the comparison.
+However, consider that we are just probing one method, the app might be using other approach for the comparison.

 ##### Fuzzing URL Schemes